 Office of Management and Budget (OMB) Circular A-133, requires a Schedule of Expenditures of Federal Awards showing total expenditures for each federal award program as identified in the Catalog of Federal Domestic Assistance (CFDA).
-The Schedule of Indirect Cost Allocation identifies the indirect cost rate.
+The Schedule of Management and Administration Cost Allocation identifies the management and administration cost rate.